 Channeling all feedback into a single database is a menial task.
 Automating this task lets you sit back, take a look at the bigger picture, and make decisions like the boss you are.

 Zapier lets you add new invoices from QuickBooks Online to a Google Sheets spreadsheet.
 You can also do the same with Typeform entries.
+Today, you can even use an B12, an AI website builder to create new landing pages on-the-go.
 Whether it’s a client registry or records of sales, there’s a way to organize that information into a single document.

 2. Schedules and to-do lists